mr-mongo/MDTI/Content-Hub/MDTI-Base/README.md

 This version creates a free-tier Intergration Account resource to enable Inline Javascript actions to check for non-Public IPs.
 **v1.0.1**
 This version creates a Key Vault resource to store the Client-Secret.

-The benefit of the Key Vault secure storage of the Client-Secret instead of relying on Logic App SecureString parameters, which in turn allows the Client-Secret value to be updated within the Key Vault instead of requiring a complete redeployment of the MDTI-Base template.
+Benefits of Key Vault over Logic App SecureString parameters:
+1. Better security
+2. Management/update of the Secret value within the Key Vault, rather than needing to redeploy the entire MDTI-Base Logic App template

 Fixes:
 1. Create the MDTI-Base Logic App with a System-Managed Identity